 - If the mortgage has fewer than 12 months of payment history, then you must have made all mortgage payments on time.

-- If the mortgage has 12 months of payment history or more, then you’re allowed one 30-day late payment in the past 12 months, but you must have made all mortgage payments for three months prior to the date of your application for a refinance.
+- If the mortgage has 12 months of payment history or more, then you’re allowed one 30-day late payment in the past 12 months, but you must have made all mortgage payments for three months prior to the date of your application for an FHA refinance.

 3. You can only apply after a waiting period

-- You have made at least six payments on your FHA-insured mortgage
+- You’ve made at least six on-time payments on your current FHA loan

-- Six full months have passed since your first payment due date
+- It’s been at least six months since your first payment due date

-- 210 days have passed from the closing date of the FHA-insured mortgage
+- 210 days have passed since the day your current mortgage closed

 Refinancing from an ARM to a fixed-rate mortgage can also qualify as a net tangible benefit.